 The H-1B application process is complex.
-It can take up to 6 months to prepare, file, and have the application approved by the USCIS.
+It can take 6 months or more to prepare, file, and have the application approved by the USCIS.
 Documents are prepared by the foreign national, the hiring department, and the college immigration attorney.
-The immigration attorney must prepare and file a Prevailing Wage Determination and a Labor Conditions Application (LCA) with the Department of Labor.
-Once the entire H-1B application is filed with USCIS, it can take up to 3 months for processing.
+The immigration attorney must prepare and file a Labor Conditions Application (LCA) with the Department of Labor.
+Once the entire H-1B application is filed with USCIS, it can take 3 months or more for processing via regular processing.

-Note: All applications processing with USCIS are subject to security clearance procedures that can further delay processing in some cases.
+Note: Foreign nationals abroad at the time of hire, will also need to allow additional time for a visa application at the closest U.S. Embassy.
+These applications are subject to security clearance procedures that can further delay processing in some cases.